Where We Stand: School Vouchers

 Civil Rights Are Not Guaranteed at Voucher Schools

 Unfortunately, vouchers have a long history of facilitating discrimination and having discriminatory effects.
 Vouchers were one of the strategies states and local school districts used to maintain racial segregation in their schools in the wake of the U.S. Supreme Court Brown v.
 Board of Education decision.
-Although these vouchers based on the race of the students were found unconstitutional in the 1964 decision Griffin v.
+Although vouchers based on the race of the students were found unconstitutional in the 1964 decision Griffin v.
 County School Board, vouchers can still have discriminatory effects.
-At least one study of Milwaukee’s voucher system showed as recently as 1995 that students were routed into private schools that were divided along racial lines.
+For example, a 2017 study of Indiana’s state school voucher program revealed that benefits increasingly served white students from middle-class families rather than low-income students whom the program was designed to support.
+That year, around 60% of school voucher recipients in Indiana were white, while only 12% of Black students received school vouchers.